Candratama/convex-saas/README.md

 <div align="center">
   <p>
-  A production-ready Convex Stack for your next SaaS application with Stripe integration, TanStack, Resend, Tailwindcss, and shadcn.
+  A production-ready Convex Stack for your next SaaS application with Mayar integration, TanStack, Resend, Tailwindcss, and shadcn.
   </p>
 </div>